Enhancing Capacity For Change

 Through our leadership of the Saiga Conservation Alliance we support in-country conservationists, international conventions (particularly the Convention on Migratory Species and Convention on International Trade in Endangered Species) and governments, with the mission to restore the saiga antelope to its position as the flagship species of the Central Asian and Russian steppe.
 This includes maintaining a Saiga Resource Centre and publishing a biannual newsletter.

 We strongly support initiatives such as Soapbox Science, which promote women in science and inspire young women to follow a career in STEM-related fields.
-In fact we were instrumental in bringing the first Soapbox Science event to Oxford in 2016 and will be supporting the event again in 2017.
+In fact we were instrumental in bringing the first Soapbox Science event to Oxford in 2016 and again in 2017.